learn-co-curriculum/phase-4-rails-route-params-lab/README.md

 2. The application should render the values from the student record with the corresponding ID in the database.

 You can try out your solution by running `rails s` and visiting `localhost:3000/students/2` in the browser.

-Then, run `learn test` to and make sure the tests are passing as well!
+There are two failing RSpec specs in this lesson; you can find them in `spec/requests/student_spec.rb`.
+Make sure they pass without breaking the other tests.
+To complete this section, all specs should pass by running `learn test`.

 ## Resources